brotatotes/bht-automation/bht gen 3/Acts/Chapter 5/Acts 5 16 bht.md

 ### Archibald T. Robertson:
-1. "Imperfect middle, kept on coming."
+1. "Came together (συνηρχετο).
+Imperfect middle, kept on coming."
-2. "Old adverb, strengthened form of περ, only here in the N.T."
+2. "Round about (περιξ).
+Old adverb, strengthened form of περ, only here in the N.T."
-3. "Were healed one at a time, repetition."
+3. "Vexed (οχλουμενους).
+Present passive participle of οχλεω, to excite a mob (οχλος) against one, to trouble, annoy."

 ### John Gill:
 1. "The fame of the apostles' miracles spread in the cities round about Jerusalem; those that were at some distance as well as near, and large numbers of people came from thence."
-2. "Bringing sick folks, and them which were vexed with unclean spirits; with devils, by whom they were not only possessed, but greatly harassed and afflicted."
+2. "Along with those of the city of Jerusalem, who brought out their infirm persons into the streets to be cured."
-3. "None went without a cure, which served greatly to confirm the Gospel preached by the apostles, and to irritate and provoke their enemies."
+3. "None went without a cure, which served greatly to confirm the Gospel preached by the apostles."

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 16:26:26
+- Timestamp: 12-25-2023 20:33:57
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 71
+- BHT Word Count: 64
-- BHT Commentary Usage: 38.33%
+- BHT Commentary Usage: 37.25%
-- BHT Quality Score: 1.4855640012358418
+- BHT Quality Score: 1.6373940066894057
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (60):
+- ChatGPT injected words (51):
-	['adversaries', 'afflicted', 'after', 'also', 'and', 'apostles', 'as', 'believers', 'but', 'by', 'compelling', 'confirmation', 'cured', 'discipleship', 'drawn', 'exception', 'fame', 'from', 'gospel', 'had', 'healing', 'healings', 'increased', 'individuals', 'message', 'miracles', 'no', 'not', 'number', 'of', 'one', 'only', 'opposition', 'peter', 'place', 'preached', 'profess', 'provoked', 'publicly', 'remarkable', 's', 'serving', 'sickness', 'sought', 'spirits', 'steadily', 'taken', 'the', 'their', 'these', 'they', 'to', 'unclean', 'validated', 'ventured', 'were', 'what', 'with', 'without', 'yet']
+	['a', 'acts', 'after', 'and', 'apostles', 'as', 'be', 'both', 'bringing', 'cities', 'continued', 'continuously', 'declare', 'discipleship', 'from', 'gathering', 'gospel', 'grow', 'healed', 'healing', 'individuals', 'infirmities', 'influx', 'itself', 'jerusalem', 'message', 'numbers', 'of', 'openly', 'people', 'power', 'regarding', 'reluctant', 'remarkable', 'served', 'sought', 'spirits', 'such', 'surrounding', 'testament', 'the', 'their', 'they', 'this', 'to', 'troubled', 'unconverted', 'were', 'who', 'witnessed', 'yet']
-- ChatGPT injected words (significant words only) (37):
+- ChatGPT injected words (significant words only) (32):
-	['adversaries', 'afflicted', 'apostles', 'believers', 'compelling', 'confirmation', 'cured', 'discipleship', 'drawn', 'exception', 'fame', 'gospel', 'healing', 'healings', 'increased', 'individuals', 'message', 'miracles', 'number', 'opposition', 'peter', 'place', 'preached', 'profess', 'provoked', 'publicly', 'remarkable', 's', 'serving', 'sickness', 'sought', 'spirits', 'steadily', 'taken', 'unclean', 'validated', 'ventured']
+	['acts', 'apostles', 'bringing', 'cities', 'continued', 'continuously', 'declare', 'discipleship', 'gathering', 'gospel', 'grow', 'healed', 'healing', 'individuals', 'infirmities', 'influx', 'jerusalem', 'message', 'numbers', 'openly', 'people', 'power', 'reluctant', 'remarkable', 'served', 'sought', 'spirits', 'surrounding', 'testament', 'troubled', 'unconverted', 'witnessed']

 ### Logs
-- Attempt 1 BHT: After the miraculous events that had occurred, no one dared to openly declare their discipleship.
-However, despite this fear, the number of believers continued to grow.
-People from far and wide were drawn to the fame of Peter's miracles, just as they had been drawn to the miracles of Jesus.
-These individuals, who were plagued by unclean spirits and sickness, came seeking healing from the apostles.
-And without fail, each one who came was healed, gradually spreading the message of the Gospel and provoking their adversaries.
+- Attempt 1 BHT: After the miraculous healing of the sick and those troubled by unclean spirits, the number of disciples increased as news spread about the apostles' ability to bring healing.
+People from both nearby and distant cities were drawn to Jerusalem, bringing their infirmities to be cured.
+No one went without a cure, which greatly strengthened the message of the Gospel preached by the apostles.
-- 🔄 Acts 5:16 (attempt 1, 87 words, 38.1% quotes quality score: 1.4795298119821565, V2 normalized quality score: 40.54, commentator tiers 1-3: 26.9%, 26.91%, 46.19%)
+- 🔄 Acts 5:16 (attempt 1, 63 words, 38.78% quotes quality score: 1.5283577232272068, V2 normalized quality score: 42.16, commentator tiers 1-3: 22.32%, 18.03%, 59.65%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: After the miraculous events, none had the courage to openly profess their discipleship, yet the number of believers continued to increase.
-Drawn by the fame of Peter's miracles, people from near and far sought healing for their afflictions.
-Plagued by unclean spirits and sickness, these individuals were not left without a cure, which served to validate the Gospel preached by the apostles.
-This astounding work of healing both confirmed the message and aroused opposition from their enemies.
+- Attempt 2 BHT: After the unconverted witnessed such remarkable acts, they were reluctant to openly declare their discipleship, yet their numbers continued to grow.
+People were continuously gathering, both from the surrounding cities and from Jerusalem itself, bringing their infirmities and troubled spirits to be healed.
+This influx of individuals who sought healing served as a testament to the power of the apostles' message regarding the Gospel.
-- 🔄 Acts 5:16 (attempt 2, 78 words, 33.33% quotes quality score: 1.4434548911268754, V2 normalized quality score: 39.34, commentator tiers 1-3: 21.92%, 23.66%, 54.42%)
+- 🔄 Acts 5:16 (attempt 2, 64 words, 37.25% quotes quality score: 1.6373940066894057, V2 normalized quality score: 45.79, commentator tiers 1-3: 29.53%, 25.1%, 45.37%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: After witnessing the extraordinary events, people refrained from openly professing their discipleship, yet the ranks of believers steadily grew.
-Attracted by the renowned miracles performed by Peter, individuals plagued by unclean spirits and sickness sought healing.
-With unwavering persistence, one after another, they were healed, solidifying the authenticity of the Gospel proclaimed by the apostles.
-These remarkable healings served as a confirmation of the message and provoked opposition from their adversaries.
+- Attempt 3 BHT: Upon witnessing the astounding miracles performed by the apostles, those who had not yet converted were apprehensive about openly professing their discipleship.
+Nevertheless, their ranks steadily grew, as people kept coming together from near and far, seeking relief from their afflictions.
+The influx of individuals afflicted with physical ailments and troubled spirits served to further reinforce the veracity of the Gospel preached by the apostles, as no one departed without experiencing a cure.
-- 🔄 Acts 5:16 (attempt 3, 71 words, 28.57% quotes quality score: 1.4429308889849186, V2 normalized quality score: 39.32, commentator tiers 1-3: 23.99%, 26.21%, 49.8%)
+- 🔄 Acts 5:16 (attempt 3, 73 words, 40.0% quotes quality score: 1.6116635698232624, V2 normalized quality score: 44.93, commentator tiers 1-3: 32.19%, 20.76%, 47.05%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: No one dared to openly declare their discipleship, but believers continuously multiplied in number.
-Drawn by the reputation of Peter's miracles, individuals plagued by unclean spirits and sickness sought healing.
-With unwavering persistence, they were healed one by one, providing powerful evidence for the Gospel preached by the apostles.
-These miraculous healings confirmed the message and provoked the opposition of their enemies.
+- Attempt 4 BHT: After witnessing the marvels performed by the apostles, those who had not yet embraced their teachings hesitated to openly profess their discipleship.
+However, their ranks continued to increase, as people continuously assembled from both nearby and distant cities seeking relief.
+The multitude of individuals afflicted with physical infirmities and vexed spirits served as undeniable evidence, confirming the truth of the Gospel proclaimed by the apostles.
-- 🔄 Acts 5:16 (attempt 4, 63 words, 29.41% quotes quality score: 1.4565136664302574, V2 normalized quality score: 39.77, commentator tiers 1-3: 23.99%, 25.35%, 50.66%)
+- 🔄 Acts 5:16 (attempt 4, 65 words, 32.69% quotes quality score: 1.4496582272368346, V2 normalized quality score: 39.54, commentator tiers 1-3: 32.0%, 18.88%, 49.13%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: No one ventured to publicly profess their discipleship after what had taken place, yet the number of believers steadily increased.
-Drawn by the fame of Peter's miracles, individuals afflicted with unclean spirits and sickness sought healing.
-Without exception, one by one, they were cured, serving as compelling confirmation of the Gospel preached by the apostles.
-These remarkable healings not only validated the message but also provoked opposition from their adversaries.
+- Attempt 5 BHT: The unconverted, wary after witnessing the astonishing events, were hesitant to openly declare themselves as followers, yet their numbers grew steadily.
+Continuously, individuals gathered from the surrounding cities as well as from Jerusalem, bringing their ailments and distressed spirits, seeking solace and healing.
+The abundance of people who were afflicted found respite, consequently providing powerful validation for the apostles' preaching of the Gospel.
-- 🔄 Acts 5:16 (attempt 5, 71 words, 38.33% quotes quality score: 1.4855640012358418, V2 normalized quality score: 40.74, commentator tiers 1-3: 29.04%, 24.19%, 46.76%)
+- 🔄 Acts 5:16 (attempt 5, 63 words, 27.45% quotes quality score: 1.4524681228113003, V2 normalized quality score: 39.64, commentator tiers 1-3: 30.35%, 21.09%, 48.55%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Acts 5:16 bht prompt v0.8 (71 words, 38.33% quotes)
+- ✅ Acts 5:16 bht prompt v0.8 (64 words, 37.25% quotes)
-- quality score: 1.4855640012358418, V2 normalized quality score: 40.74, commentator tiers 1-3: 29.04%, 24.19%, 46.76%)
+- quality score: 1.6373940066894057, V2 normalized quality score: 45.79, commentator tiers 1-3: 29.53%, 25.1%, 45.37%)